 The command will tell you if you can remove the legacy encryption mode.
-If so remove the encryption.legacy_format_support from your config.php or set it to false.
+If so set the encryption.legacy_format_support in your config.php to 'false'.

 8.11 Transactional file locking

 Nextcloud's Transactional File Locking mechanism locks files to avoid file corruption during normal operation.
 It performs these functions: